Puppy Blues – When Do Puppies Get Easier?

 Photo by KAZLOVA IRYNA on Shutterstock

-However, this does not mean they’re getting overall worse, just that some aspects can seem more challenging.
+However, this does not mean they’re getting worse overall, just that some aspects can seem more challenging.

 Is it Normal To Regret Getting a Puppy?